NathanPesneau/NathanPesneau/README.md

 - ⚡ Fun fact: ...
 -->

-💻 I'm currently learning web developpement at Ada Tech School.
+💻 I'm currently learning web & software developpement at Ada Tech School.

 🌱 Before this career change I gratuaded an ecology and agronomy master degree and worked in this field for a bit.